Polar Coding for the Broadcast Channel with Confidential Messages: A Random Binning Analogy: Introduction

 \section{Introduction}

 With the renewed interest for information-theoretic security, there have been several attempts to develop low-complexity coding schemes achieving the fundamental secrecy limits of the wiretap channel models.
 In particular, explicit coding schemes based on low-density parity-check codes~\cite{Thangaraj2007,Subramanian2011,Rathi2011}, polar codes~\cite{Mahdavifar11,Sasoglu13,renes2013efficient,Andersson2013}, and invertible extractors~\cite{Hayashi11,Bellare2012} have been successfully developed for special cases of Wyner's model~\cite{Wyner75}, in which the channels are at least required to be symmetric.
-The recently introduced chaining techniques for polar codes provide, however, a convenient way to construct explicit low-complexity coding schemes for a variety of information-theoretic channel models~\cite{Mondelli14b,Mondelli14} without any restrictions on the channels.
+The recently introduced chaining techniques for polar codes provide, however, a convenient way to construct explicit low-complexity coding schemes for a variety of information-theoretic channel models~\cite{Mondelli14b} without any restrictions on the channels.

 In this paper, we develop a low-complexity polar coding scheme for the broadcast channel with confidential messages~\cite{Csiszar78}.
-Rather than view randomness as a free resource, which could be used to simulate random numbers at arbitrary rate with no cost, we adopt the point of view put forward in~\cite{Watanabe12,Bloch12}, in which any randomness used for stochastic encoding must be explicitly accounted for.
-In particular, our proposed polar coding scheme exploits the optimal rate of randomness identified in~\cite{Watanabe12} and relies on polar codes for channel prefixing.
+We do not make degradation or symmetry assumptions on the communication channel.
+Moreover, rather than view randomness as a free resource, which could be used to simulate random numbers at arbitrary rate with no cost, we adopt the point of view put forward in~\cite{Watanabe12,Bloch12}, in which any randomness used for stochastic encoding must be explicitly accounted for.
+In particular, our proposed polar coding scheme exploits the optimal rate of randomness identified in~\cite{Watanabe12} and provides, in addition, a polar coding construction to perform channel prefixing.